Graduate, Professional and Adult Council By-Laws

 Section 1 – Purpose and Formation

-The Purpose of the Council shall be to legislate for the betterment of the entire professional, graduate, and adult student body of Loyola University Chicago, and to bring concerns of individual Institutes and Schools to the attention of the University Senate and the University.
+A. The Purpose of the Council shall be to legislate for the betterment of the entire graduate, professional, and adult student body of Loyola University Chicago, and to bring concerns of individual Institutes and Schools to the attention of the University Senate and the University

 Section 2 – Membership and Voting

-Membership on the Council shall be divided among each of the University’s Institutes and Professional Schools, including the Graduate School; the Institute of Pastoral Studies; the School of Business; the School of Communication; the School of Continuing and Professional Studies; the School of Education; the School of Law; the School of Medicine; the School of Nursing; the School of Social Work; and any other current or future graduate Institutes or Schools as the University may create.
+A. Membership on the Council shall be divided among each of the University’s Institutes and Professional Schools, including the Graduate School; the Institute of Pastoral Studies; the School of Business; the School of Communication; the School of Continuing and Professional Studies; the School of Education; the School of Law; the School of Medicine; the School of Nursing; the School of Social Work; the School of Health Sciences and Public Health; the School of Environmental Sustainability; and any other current or future graduate Institutes or Schools as the University may create.

-Each voting member of the Council shall have one vote on all official matters.
+B. Each member of the Council shall have one vote.

-- Vote conscientiously on issues reflecting the interests of his or her constituents.
+2. Vote conscientiously on issues reflecting the interests of their constituents.

-- Disseminate information to students through the administration or student representative body of his or her Institute or School.
+3. Disseminate information to students through the administration or student representative body of their Institute or School.

-- Represent the student community by bringing issues that have emerged as concerns among his or her constituents to attention of the Council.
+5. Represent the student community by bringing issues that have emerged as concerns among their constituents to the attention of the Council.

-A member of the Council may assign his or her vote to a valid proxy from within his or her Institute or School by notifying the Chair prior to the meeting in which the vote will take place.
+1. A member of the Council may assign their vote to a valid proxy from within their Institute or School by notifying the Chair or Co-Chairs at least 48 hours prior to the meeting in which the vote will take place.

 Section 3 – Meetings and Internal Governance